OvertureMIDI/Black-MIDI-Guides/docs/Domino/dominohook.md

 !!! warning "Only tested with english translation"

     Dominohook has been tested with the english translation, the japanese versions haven't been tested for this guide.
-If you get dominohook working with the japanese 32-bit version submit an issue here.
+If you get dominohook working with the japanese 32-bit version submit an issue to the github repository.

 To install Dominohook, download the latest release [here](https://github.com/khang06/dominohook/releases/download/3.0.1/dominohook.dll), then install [Stud_PE](https://www.cgsoftlabs.ro/studpe.html).